 Sling Orange programming

-Number of streams aside, if you’re a fan of all things sport, Sling Orange may be your best choice.
-That’s because it’s the only one of the two to feature Disney’s suite of ESPN channels, including ESPN, ESPN2, and the generally online-only ESPN3, all loaded into Sling Orange’s $20 per month core price tag.
+The number of streams aside, if you’re a fan of all things sport, Sling Orange may be your best choice.
+That’s because it’s the only one of the two to feature Disney’s suite of ESPN channels, including ESPN, ESPN2, and the generally online-only ESPN3, all loaded into Sling Orange’s $25 per month core price tag.
 Speaking of Disney, Sling Orange will also land you other Disney properties, including Disney Channel and the family-friendly FreeForm (formerly ABC Family) network, which aren’t available on Sling Blue alone.

 Sling Blue programming

 While it may not have the coveted ESPN lineup, Sling Blue makes up for this in terms of its sheer wealth of channels, not to mention the multiple streams mentioned above.
 In place of ESPN programming, Sling Blue offers NFL Network, as well as multiple Fox sports networks.
 Also, and this is key, Sling Blue is the only way to get the NFL RedZone channel, available as an add-on in Blue’s add-on Sports Extra package, which we’ll discuss below.
 Meanwhile, a substantial amount of popular channels like Bravo, FX, FXX, Syfy, and USA are also included — so, while you give up ESPN, you get a lot in return.

 Extra channel packages

 Now that we’ve looked a Sling TV’s core packages, it’s time to start thinking about add-ons for the perfect blend of content.
 Some packages, like Hollywood Extra — which offers movie channels like Epix, Sundance, and Turner Classic Movies — are exactly the same.
 Others, like Kids Extra, vary based on the package — you’ll need Sling Orange in order to have access to the additional Disney children’s channels, for example.